brightgao1/comboBoxSearch/README.md

 ## comboBoxSearch
 A single-header library to easily create a search suggestions system for Win32 comboBoxes.
+Note that this is **NOT** thread safe.
 ### Tutorial
 I created this library to be super easy to use.